moi-si/slynk/README.md

 [![](https://img.shields.io/github/release/moi-si/slynk.svg)](https://github.com/moi-si/slynk/releases/latest)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/moi-si/slynk)

-Slynk is an asyncio-based local relay server that can protect HTTPS connections. *Note: It may use more memory than TlsFragment.*
+Slynk is an asyncio-based local relay server that can protect HTTPS connections.
+It can work on Windows 7+ without Administrator and Linux without root. *Note: It may use more memory than TlsFragment.*
 ## How to start
-1. Make sure Python 3.8+ or newer installed.
+1. Make sure you have Python 3.8+ installed.
 2. Clone this repository:

    ```